The Scotland Act 2016 gave us new powers relating to social security, including responsibility over certain benefits.

 - campaigning to maximise benefit take-up

-- delivering the Best Start Grant by summer 2019 to increase support for low-income families with young children
+- delivering the Best Start Grant to increase support for low-income families with young children

-- delivering the Funeral Expense Assistance benefit by summer 2019 to provide critical financial support to people at a difficult time
+- delivering the Funeral Expense Assistance to provide critical financial support to people at a difficult time

 - providing help with heating costs and extending the Winter Fuel Payment to families with severely disabled children

-- supporting young people make the transition into work through the Job Grant
+- supporting young people make the transition into work through the Job Start Payment

 - allocating budget to local authorities to provide grants under the Scottish Welfare Fund